Spicy Pumpkin Carrot Soup

 • 1 medium yellow or white onion, sliced or chopped

-• 1 lb (450 grams) Pumpkin (or butternut squash), peeled, seeded, and cut into chunks
+• 15oz (450 grams) Pumpkin or butternut squash (weighted after peeling and without seeds) cut into chunks.

 Instructions

 • Heat the olive oil in a large pot over medium heat.
-Once the oil is shimmering, add onion and cook for about 5 minutes until the onion starts to soften.
+Once the oil is shimmering, add the onion and cook for about 5 minutes until it starts to soften.

 • Then add garlic, turmeric, curry powder, chili flakes, and stir for about 1 minute.

-• Reduce the heat and simmer for about 15 minutes or until the carrot and the pumpkin are cooked through and soft.
+• Add the pumpkin, carrots, broth, coconut milk, salt, and pepper, and bring to a boil.
+Then, reduce the heat, cover with a lid, and simmer for about 15 minutes, or until the carrots and pumpkin are cooked through and soft.
 Stir occasionally.

-• Turn off the heat and let it cool slightly.
-Working in batches, transfer the contents to a blender (do not fill your blender past the maximum fill line and be careful with the hot soup!) and purée the mixture until smooth.
+• Remove from the heat and let it cool slightly.
+Working in batches, transfer the contents to a blender (do not fill your blender past the maximum fill line, and be careful with the hot soup!) and purée the mixture until smooth.
 Alternatively, you can use a hand blender.
+Be careful; the soup is still hot!

-• Stir the lemon juice into the blended soup (optional), then taste and season with additional salt if necessary (I use low salt vegetable broth + ½ tsp of salt + ⅛ tsp of black pepper).
+• Stir the lemon juice into the blended soup (optional), then taste and season with additional salt if necessary.

 • Ladle soup into individual bowls.
-Top the soup with toasted pumpkin seeds, crusty bread or croutons, and extra chili flakes if you like.
+Top the soup with toasted pumpkin seeds, crusty bread or croutons, and extra chili flakes or cayenne pepper if you like.

 Notes

-• SALT: If you use a broth that tastes quite salty on its own, it’s important to adjust the seasoning at the end and not at the beginning as you never really know how strong the salt from the broth is.
+Seasoning: If you use a vegetable that tastes quite salty on its own, it’s essential to adjust the seasoning at the end and not at the beginning, as you never really know how strong the salt from the broth is.

 Nutrition